-Mercurey 1er cru "Les Veleys" opens with a lovely expression of citrus followed by white fruits aromas and creamy notes in the background.
+Mercurey 1er cru "Les Veleys" is a Burgundy white wine opening with a lovely expression of citrus and white fruits aromas plus creamy notes in the background.
 Lively, rich, and complex attack with intense flavours of lemon in the palate.
 Great acidity and a very long mineral finish.

 Burgundy wine region is located in central-east of France.
 Burgundy wines comes from multi sub-regions, each with its own particular character, each with its own particular climate.
 Chardonnay and Pinot Noir represent here the two key grape varieties for the production of some of the most exclusive Premier Cru and Grand Cru wines in the world.